akmn35/new.dist/README.md

 #> [1] 0.4839414
 ```

-`pemd` Distribution function for a Maxwell distribution with theta
+`pemd` Distribution function for a Maxwell distribution with
-parameters.
+scale(theta) parameter.

 ``` r
 library(new.dist)